Updated June 7, 2021

 Delta Air Lines

 Delta has partnered with the Mayo Clinic and Lysol-maker Reckitt Benckiser since the beginning of the pandemic, in an effort to continually enhance its Delta CareStandard protocols.
 In addition, the airline has hired Dr. Henry Ting, a Mayo Clinic executive, as its first chief health officer.
 Delta has also created a Global Cleanliness division to drive a long-term commitment to enhanced hygiene practices.

 The carrier requires all customers and employees to wear face masks.
 They must be worn onboard the aircraft, as well as at lobby check-in, in Delta Sky Clubs and in boarding areas.
 Passengers are also required to complete a Covid-19 health assessment as part of the check-in process.

 An extensive checklist is being used during aircraft cleaning, focusing on high-touch areas.
 Before each flight, a customer service agent and a flight leader will conduct a spot check to make sure the aircraft meets Delta standards.
 If not, a cleaning crew will be asked to return for additional sanitization.
-Electrostatic sprayers are used to disinfect the aircraft, and antimicrobial lights have been installed in the lavatories to reduce the growth of bacteria.
+Electrostatic sprayers are used to disinfect the aircraft, and antimicrobial lights from Vyv have been installed in the lavatories to reduce the growth of bacteria.
 All blankets and bedding are laundered after every flight.
 Lysol products are used to disinfect high-traffic areas at airports, such as check-in and baggage claim.

 Dubai-based Emirates requires passengers over the age of 6 to wear their masks throughout their journey from check-in until they disembark.
 In addition, all cabin crew,